saltyorg/docs/docs/reference/guides/chazguides/success.md

 Zero failures.

-If you are not left at a prompt like this after running the cloudbox install, chances are an error occurred during the install, and typically that error is shown at the end here.
+If you are not left at a prompt like this after running the saltbox install, chances are an error occurred during the install, and typically that error is shown at the end here.

 If you come to the discord asking for help, this log will be the first thing we ask you for.